Questions and Answers: Excerpts from interviews with Chris Runckel,

 The easiest

-options in terms of countries and regions within countries.
-For
+of countries and regions within countries.
+For example, Shanghai and

-rents and other costs.
-Today you need to look farther afield in China,
+costs.
+Today you need to look farther afield in China and oftentimes

-can look more expensive at first but is actually quite competitive when
+Thailand, which can look more expensive at first is actually

 How can a company